-In 2011-12, the Continentals started 8-0 and locked up a NESCAC championship quarterfinal berth on the regular season's final weekend with wins against Tufts and Bates in Hamilton's first season in the conference.
+In 2011-12, the Continentals started 8-0 and locked up a NESCAC championship quarterfinal berth on the regular season's final weekend with wins against Tufts University and Bates College in Hamilton's first season in the conference.
 The Continentals ended up with a 15-10 record and were led by NESCAC all-conference pick Pat Sullivan '12, who went on to play professionally in Ireland.

 The 6-foot, 7-inch Sullivan became the 32nd player in program history to score 1,000 points in a career in February 2011.
 He ended up ninth on the Continentals' all-time list with 1,439 points.
-Sullivan was a 2011 Division III East Region All-District first team selection by the National Association of Basketball Coaches and was voted the Liberty League offensive player of the year.
+Sullivan was a 2011 Division III East Region All-District first team selection by the NABC and was voted the Liberty League offensive player of the year.
 Ephraim McDowell '12 was in fourth place on Hamilton's all-time list with 164 3-point field goals made when he graduated.

 Hamilton appeared in the postseason 35 straight years from 1975 to 2009.
-The Continentals have played in nine NCAA Division III championship tournaments and advanced to the third round three times.
+The Continentals have played in nine NCAA Division III championship tournaments and have advanced to the third round three times.
 Hamilton captured 10 Eastern College Athletic Conference Upstate Region tournament crowns from 1976 to 1992.
 Hamilton has won more than 1,000 games since 1899 and passed the milestone in 2007-08 with 17 victories.